nu11secur1ty/chusa/README.md

 <img src="https://github.com/nu11secur1ty/chusa/raw/main/doc/wall.jpg" style="width: 1024px">

-Chusa is an open source penetration testing tool based on SQLmap that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.
+Chusa -  注射 is an open source penetration testing tool based on SQLmap that automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.
 It comes with a powerful detection engine, many niche features for the ultimate penetration tester, and a broad range of switches, including database fingerprinting, over data fetching from the database, accessing the underlying file system, and executing commands on the operating system via out-of-band connections.

 ## Screenshots